ligato/docs/docs/api/api-kvs.md

 Description: GET total and per-value counts by value flag.
 The following parameters are used to specify a value flag:

-- last-update: set to remember the last transaction that changed/updated the value
+- last-update: last transaction that changed/updated the value
 - value-state: current state of the value
 - descriptor: used to look up values by descriptor
 - derived: mark derived values